 So, I’m nervous.
 Student safety (mentally and physically) is always a concern of mine, but this COVID year will be different.
 I’ll be cleaning more and physically separating myself from students.
 When I design my classroom, I’ll have special considerations.

 I’ve taught for over a dozen years, and I’ve curated activities and interactions that work for me.
-As I prepare for the 2020-2021 school year, I can’t simply employ “normal” activities.
+As I prepare for any school year, I can’t simply employ “normal” activities.
 Here is what I’m thinking.

 What to forget: